GenericMappingTools/gmt/doc/rst/source/ternary.rst

 **-L**\ *a*\ /*b*\ /*c*
     Set the labels for the three diagram vertices where the component is 100% [none].
-    These are placed a distance of three times the :term:`MAP_LABEL_OFFSET` setting from their respective corners.
-To skip any one of then, specify that label as -.
+    These are placed at a distance of three times the :term:`MAP_LABEL_OFFSET` setting from their respective corners.
+To skip any one of them, specify that label as -.

 .. _-M: